devonfw/devon4ng-library/projects/devon4ng/cache/README.md

 - `maxCacheAge`: Age in milliseconds.
 After that the cache entry will be developed.
 By default `1800000` or 30 minutes.
 - `urlRegExp`: Regular expression as `string` or `RegExp` object that defines which URLs are going to be cached.
 By default any URL that contains `http`, that is **all the URLs**.

+Both parameters are optional, so you could set up only one.